pub-head2toes-org/pub-head2toes-org.github.io/eve-tab.md

 Here's how to quickly get Eve up and running:

 1.  **Install Ollama:** Ollama is the foundation of Eve.
 It's a lightweight platform that allows you to run LLMs locally.
-    *   **macOS:** Download the `.dmg` from [https://ollama.com/download](https://ollama.com/download) and drag **Ollama** to your Applications folder.
-    *   **Windows:** Download the `.exe` installer from the same link and follow the prompts.
-    *   **Linux:**  Use the install script: `curl -fsSL https://ollama.com/install.sh | sh` (Check the Ollama documentation for specific instructions for your Linux distribution)
-    *   **Raspberry Pi:**  Install via `.deb` package or the install script mentioned above. *Important:* Ensure you're running a 64-bit OS for optimal performance.

-2.  **Pull an AI Model:** Once Ollama is installed, you need to choose a model to use with Eve.
+2.  **Pull an AI Model:** Once Ollama is installed, you need to choose a LLM model.
-    *   Type `ollama list` in your terminal.
-This shows you the available models.
-    *   To pull a model (e.g., ‘gemma3'), type `ollama pull gemma3`.

-3.  **Launch Eve:** Next, pool Eve's repo from github, start the local http server using python command line and open Eve in your browser.
-For more details, navigate to the URL provided in the Eve documentation.
+3.  **Launch Eve:** Next, pool Eve's repo from github, start the local http server using python in the command line and open PWA Eve in your browser.
+For more details, navigate to the URL provided in the [Eve documentation](https://github.com/pub-head2toes-org/pub-head2toes-org.github.io/tree/main/eve).

 **Your First Interaction:  A Writing Assistant Example**